Samsung/Tizen.NET/_issues/wearable-watchface.md

 ---

-### App Template's Build Error
+## App Template Build Error

-The following issue has already been fixed in `Visual Studio Tools for Tizen 2.4 version`.<br/> (It's released in March 2019.)
+The following issue was fixed in Visual Studio Tools for Tizen, version 2.4 (released in March 2019).
 {: .notice--danger}

+### Error in Visual Studio Tools for Tizen, version 2.3.1
-When you create a Tizen Watchface application with the *Tizen Watchface App template* in Visual Studio 2017, you may face an error during the build process.

-It is because there is an error in `tizen-manifest.xml` file of the watchface app template.
+When you create a Tizen watch face application with the Tizen watch face app template, you may face an error during the build process because of an error in the `tizen-manifest.xml` file of the watch face app template.
-(There is an issue in watchface app template distributed in `Visual Studio Tools for Tizen 2.3.1 version`.)

-It will be fixed in the next release.
-Until then, please modify the `tizen-manifest.xml` file as follows:
+To fix this error, modify the `tizen-manifest.xml` file as follows:

 <blockquote>
 <b>[AS-IS]</b>